 Popular Benalla Uniting Church Reverend Glenys Gill will retire from full-time service on January 27.
-Rev Gill said she would miss the role and serving all the people who had allowed her into their lives during the past 12 years.By Randall Johnston
+Rev Gill said she would miss the role and serving all the people who had allowed her into their lives during the past 12 years.RANDALL JOHNSTON January 16, 2013 4:10am

 ‘‘They are a very generous, warm-hearted and supportive group of people,’’ she said of her parishioners.